Optimizing images for SEO is a simple but important step to giving your website a competitive edge in the search engines.

 Image SEO is the kind of little thing many businesses neglect to do.
 This makes it even more worthwhile for you to do.

 The point is, the internet is becoming increasingly visual.
-And you cannot take the risk of not using images in your content.
+And you cannot take the risk of not images in your content.
 However, merely using images doesn’t make the cut.
-You need to optimize them.
+You need to optimize images for seo.

 What is Image SEO?